-Here are four of South Carolina's most spectacular Independence Day firework shows:
+Here are five of South Carolina's most spectacular Independence Day fireworks shows:

-1. Patriots Point Fourth of July Blast in Charleston
+1. Patriots Point Fourth of July Fireworks Blast in Charleston

 Watch fireworks explode over beautiful Charleston Harbor from one of the most unique viewing platforms in the country - the flight deck of the historic USS Yorktown, the 10th aircraft carrier to serve in the U.S. Navy.

-Set to patriotic music, this pyrotechnics extravaganza takes place over 23-acre Lake Broadway, the centerpiece of the popular festival entertainment complex.
+Set to patriotic music, this pyrotechnics extravaganza takes place at 10 p.m. over 23-acre Lake Broadway, the centerpiece of the popular festival entertainment complex.

 With restaurants, specialty stores and attractions like WonderWorks, Ripley's Aquarium Palace Theatre and Hollywood Wax Museum, it's easy to make a day of it.
 To find out more about Broadway by the Beach's offerings, click here.